niksterg/openmp-course/README.md

 - Parallelize the code using OpenMP.
 Run the code using 1, 2, 4, etc. threads (up to twice the physical number of cores, try at least up to 8).
 - Create a Jupyter python notebook within which you automatically run the C/C++ code using different number of cores (use a list) and plot the execution time as a function of the number of cores.
 Alternatively, run the C/C++ code using a script, save the results in a file and load them into a Jupyter notebook to make the plot.
 - In the same notebook, create a second plot of parallel speedup vs number of cores.
 - Use [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law) to fit the resulting curve and find the proportion p of the code that benefits from parallelization and the maximum possible speedup in the limit of 10000 cores.
+(You can do the fit with e.g. spipy's curvefit.)
 - Run the code for 10^2, 10^3, 10^4, ... , 10^11 points and, in a second notebook, calculate the convergence rate of your Monte-Carlo implementation.
 You can do this if you fit a line in a log-log- plot of the error in calculating π vs. the number of points.
 Try to find what the theoretical expectation is and compare your result to it.

 Use logarithmic scale wherever the numerical values change by orders of magnitude!